-U.S. consumers in 2013, as reported in USDA's Economic Research Service (ERS) Loss-Adjusted Food Availability Data Series.2 The ERS Loss-Adjusted Food Availability Data Series is derived from ERS's food availability data by adjusting for food spoilage, plate waste, and other losses to closely approximate actual intake.
+One must first consider the amount of beef consumed by Americans.
+The current U.S. Dietary Guidelines for Americans recommends 5.5 ounces of lean protein per day for a person consuming a 2,000-calorie diet.1 Beef is one of the most common sources of lean protein in the United States, with 1.8 ounces of beef per day available to U.S. consumers in 2013, as reported in USDA's Economic Research Service (ERS) Loss-Adjusted Food Availability Data Series.2 The ERS Loss-Adjusted Food Availability Data Series is derived from ERS's food availability data by adjusting for food spoilage, plate waste, and other losses to closely approximate actual intake.
 Per capita beef availability (loss adjusted) has actually been declining in the United States over the past 35 years (Figure 1) due in part to beef production not keeping pace with U.S. population growth.
 Along with being a significant source of lean protein, beef provides key nutrients such as iron, zinc, and B vitamins.
 Removing beef from the food chain would result in consumers having to seek alternative protein and micronutrient sources.

 Figure 1.
-U.S. boneless beef availablity per capita2 compared to U.S. Dietary Guidelines protein recommendations.1 Source: USDA-ERS.
+U.S. boneless beef availablitiy per capita2 compared to U.S. Dietary Guidelines protein recommendations.1 Source: USDA-ERS.
 Protein intake recommendation includes: meats, poultry, eggs (3.7 oz. - eqld), seafood (1.1 oz. - eqld), nuts, seeds, soy products (0.7 oz. - eqld).

 According to the U.S. Environmental Protection Agency (EPA), beef cattle production was responsible for 1.9% of total U.S. GHG emissions in 2013.3 By comparison, GHG emissions from transportation and electricity accounted for 25.8% and 30.6% of total U.S. GHG emissions in the same year (Table 1).3 Comparing food production (essential for human life) to transportation and electricity (non-essential for human survival, but important to our modern lifestyles) is problematic.
 However, the comparison is instructive because though electricity and transportation produce much of the GHG emissions in the United States, most people do not call for the elimination of electricity or transportation.
 Rather, efforts are made to lower the GHG emissions produced to provide the same energy and transportation services (e.g. switching to renewable energy sources for electricity generation).
 Using this frame of reference, another way to consider GHG emissions from beef production would be, "How can the same amount of human nutritional value be produced by the beef system while producing fewer GHG emissions?"
 Studying the different ways inputs (feed, water, and land) can be used more efficiently throughout the beef value chain to reduce GHG emissions per pound of beef would provide the means to maintain the same level of food production while reducing GHG emissions.
-Over time, beef production has made impressive advances to meet the protein demands of a growing population while reducing the amount of natural resources required to produce a pound of beef.^{4,5,6} For example, due to improved genetics (of cattle and the plants they consume), animal nutrition, management, and the use of growth promoting technologies, the U.S. beef industry has decreased its GHG emissions per pound of beef 9-16% from the 1970s to today.^{5,7} Further improvements in the efficiency of beef production are being continuously evaluated and researched at universities and research institutions, in the United States and globally.
+Over time, beef production has made impressive advances to meet the protein demands of a growing population while reducing the amount of natural resources required to produce a pound of beef.^{4,5,6} For example, due to improved genetics (of cattle and the plants they consume), animal nutrition, management, and the use of growth promoting technologies, the U.S. beef industry has decreased its GHG emissions per pound of beef 9-16% from the 1970s to today.^{5,7} Further improvements in the efficiency of beef production are being continuously